-Intended audience: XHTML/HTML coders (using editors or scripting), script developers (PHP, JSP, etc.), Web project managers, and anyone who needs to better understand the difference between visual and logical storage of bidirectional text..
+Intended audience: HTML coders (using editors or scripting), script developers (PHP, JSP, etc.), Web project managers, and anyone who needs to better understand the difference between visual and logical storage of bidirectional text..

 What is the difference between visual and logical ordering of text, and which should I use?